Woman Finds Wedding Ring After Losing It In The Ocean Six Days Earlier

 She says the search started immediately.

 “People were snorkeling.
-We even got someone with a metal detector right quick and we couldn’t’ find anything,” said Rawshdeh.READ MORE: Suspect Dies In Officer Involved Shooting in Spalding County, GBI Investigating
+We even got someone with a metal detector right quick and we couldn’t’ find anything,” said Rawshdeh.READ MORE: Lawsuit Blames Atlanta City Officials For 8-Year-Old Secoriea Turner's Death

 Six days went by, each day spent out in the water, and eventually Rawshdeh started to lose hope until she heard of a group called West State Archeological Society. .